sarguru1981/Coffee_Xpress_Backend/README.md

 ### Routes
 The routes folder contains the router configuration for handling incoming HTTP requests.
 This is where the routes for various endpoints are defined and mapped to their respective controller functions.

+### Models
+This repository contains the MongoDB models for the Coffee Xpress backend.
+These models represent the various entities and relationships within the Coffee Xpress application.

+For more detailed documentation on the logic, see the [Models](./Readme/Models.md).